GroovyMC/ModsDotGroovy/README.md

         dependencies {
-            // The `forgeVersion` and `minecraftVersion` properties are computed from the `minecraft` dependency in the `build.gradle` file forge = "[${this.forgeVersion},)" // The Forge version range the mod is compatible with
+            // The `forgeVersion` and `minecraftVersion` properties are computed from the `minecraft` dependency in the `build.gradle` file
+            // Alternatively, versions can be specified in the SemVer style: ">=${this.forgeVersion}" forge = "[${this.forgeVersion},)" // The Forge version range the mod is compatible with
             // The automatically generated `minecraftVersionRange` property is computed as: [1.$minecraftMajorVersion,1.${minecraftMajorVersion + 1})
             // Example: for a Minecraft version of 1.19, the computed `minecraftVersionRange` is [1.19,1.20)